filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     This command will continue to run while outputting information.

 1. Leaving the first terminal window open, switch to a second window so that the `lotus` daemon can continue to run.
-All further steps should be completed in another terminal window.
+Complete all further steps in another terminal window.

 1. Re-export the `LOTUS_PATH`, `LOTUS_MINER_PATH`, `LOTUS_SKIP_GENESIS_CHECK`, `CGO_CFLAGS_ALLOW` and `CGO_CFLAGS` variables: